makerdao/community/governance/votes/Executive vote - November 28, 2024.md

 If this executive proposal passes, the following **actions** will occur within the Sky Protocol:

-- The Aave Lido Market USDS Direct Deposit Module (DDM) parameters will be adjusted.
+- The Aave Lido Market USDS Direct Deposit Module (DDM) line will be increased.
 - The ALLOCATOR-SPARK-A [Debt Ceiling Instant Access Module (DC-IAM)](https://sky-atlas.powerhouse.io/#A.3.8.1.1.2.4_Debt_Ceiling_Instant_Access_Module_(DC_IAM)-071d42e3-8a21-4401-852e-0b52c49768bb|57eaf45219bea3b430c2) parameters will be changed.
-- The Surplus Buffer upper limit will be increased.
+- The [Surplus Buffer Upper Limit (`vow.hump`)](https://sky-atlas.powerhouse.io/A.3.5.1_Surplus_Buffer_Splitter_Parameters/122f2ff0-8d73-80f8-9a2a-d221794f73f5%7C57ea2c54) will be increased.
 - The [Stability Fees](https://sky-atlas.powerhouse.io/#A.3.8.1.1.2.3_Stability_Fee-67e40a3b-f1c2-4dc6-b502-2affeab0b232|57eaf45219bea3b430c2) for multiple vault types will be changed, as itemized below.
 - The [Savings Rates (DSR and SSR)](https://sky-atlas.powerhouse.io/A.4.3.1_Savings_Rates/5586fe33-b0af-41f0-9629-b1716c7c0967%7Cb3417d54) will be increased.
-- The GSM Pause Delay will be increased.
+- The [GSM Pause Delay](https://sky-atlas.powerhouse.io/A.1.8.2.1_Pause_Delay/a98b8227-95f6-4711-9d8d-f52cbc6ad2d0%7C0db30758e055) will be increased.
 - Seven ilks will be added to the [`LineMom`](https://github.com/makerdao/line-mom/tree/master).
-- Four Standby Spell factories and three multi-ilk Standby Spells will be added to the Chainlog.
+- [Four Standby Spell factories and three multi-ilk Standby Spells](https://github.com/makerdao/dss-emergency-spells) will be added to the Chainlog.
-- A total of **19,000,000 USDS** and **24,000,000 SKY** for the funding of the Launch Project, the Sky Ecosystem Liquidity Boostrapping budget, and the Integration Boost budget will be distributed.
+- A total of **19 million USDS** and **24 million SKY** will be distributed to fund the Launch Project, the Sky Ecosystem Liquidity Boostrapping budget, and the Integration Boost budget.
-- The ESM minimum threshold will be increased.
+- The [Emergency Shutdown Module (ESM)][(https://manual.makerdao.com/module-index/module-emergency-shutdown](https://docs.makerdao.com/smart-contract-modules/shutdown/emergency-shutdown-module)) minimum threshold (`min`) will be increased.
 - A total of **20,701 USDS** will be distributed to seven Aligned Delegates as compensation for October 2024, as itemized below.
 - A total of **90,277 USDS** and **330,000 SKY** will be distributed to three Atlas Core Development key contributors, as itemized below.
 - A Spark Proxy spell will be triggered.